-Disputes between automotive manufacturers and their distributors are relatively rare in the UAE because of the difficulty a manufacturer would have in terminating such a relationship.
-Disputes between principals and their registered agents are heard by a specifically constituted Committee of Commercial Agencies, which convenes to adjudicate on whether the distributor has fulfilled its duties as an agent, and has the power to strike an agency relationship from the register.
+Disputes between automotive manufacturers and their distributors have historically been quite rare in the UAE because of the difficulty a manufacturer would have in terminating such a relationship.
+Disputes between principals and their registered agents are heard by a specifically constituted Commercial Agencies Committee, which convenes to adjudicate on whether the distributor has fulfilled its duties as an agent and has the power to strike an agency relationship from the register.
+If the Commercial Agencies Committee is unable to adjudicate the dispute, it has jurisdiction to refer the case to the UAE courts.
+Under the New Commercial Agency Law, however, parties are allowed to resolve their dispute by arbitration, which provides for more flexibility.

-Registered agency relationships can be removed from the register either with the consent of the local agent, or by direction of the Committee of Commercial Agencies.
-It is therefore in the manufacturer's interests to resolve any problems with the distributor amicably, rather than attempting to terminate the distribution agreement prior to the end of its term, as the manufacturer will find the termination process difficult and time-consuming.
-More importantly, the automotive manufacturer will be unable to sell any products in the UAE during the period in which it is in dispute with its extant distributor.
+Registered agency relationships can be removed from the register either with the consent of the local agent, or by direction of the Commercial Agencies Committee.
+It is therefore in the manufacturer's interests to resolve any problems with the distributor amicably as the manufacturer will find the termination process difficult and time-consuming.
+The New Commercial Agency Law will allow a manufacturer to terminate the distribution agreement prior to the end of its term (or by expiry of the agreed term, without renewal), provided certain conditions are met, which will make it much easier for a manufacturer to change agents.
+Any purported early termination will be open to challenge by the agent; however, in contrast to the old law (and provided the Minister of Economy approves the arrangement), the automotive manufacturer will be able to sell its products in the UAE via other exclusive channels during the period in which it is in dispute with its extant distributor, rather than experience the sale paralysis of the previous regime.